LiskArchive/lisk-sdk/README.md

 brew install redis
 ```

-Start redis:
+Start Redis:

 ```
 brew services start redis
 ```

-Stop redis:
+Stop Redis:

 ```
 brew services stop redis
 ```

 **NOTE:** Lisk does not run on the Redis default port of 6379.
-Instead it is configured to run on port: 6380.
-Because of this, in order for Lisk to run, you have one of two options:
+Instead, it is configured to run on port: 6380.
+Because of this, for Lisk to run, you have one of two options:

 1. **Change the Redis launch configuration**

 Update the launch configuration file on your system.
-Note that there are a number of ways to do this.
+Note that there are many ways to do this.

 The following is one example: